franciscobonand/design-patterns-go/builder/README.md

     - Factory function with 10 arguments
 - For those cases, opt for a piecewise construction
 - **Builder provides an API for constructing an object step-by-step**
-    - For objects with distinct sets of information (e.g. address and job data of a person) multiple builders can be used (se `facets.go`)
+    - For objects with distinct sets of information (e.g. address and job data of a person) multiple builders can be used (see `facets.go`)
+- To make a builder fluent, return the receiver (allows chaining)
+- Different facets of an object can be built with different builders working together via a common struct